NancokPS2/mewgenics-gon-map/README.md

 - ConjureBonusAbility: This seems to have the value of an ability pool (ident) to draw from and use.
 Used by Ponder's upgrade.
 - SafeDie: Downs the cat without injuries.
 - ReviveNextRound: The numbers represents how many turns before the cat revives.
 Higher numbers are worse.
+- CopyCatPassive_Initializer: Special effect for making CopyCat start copying spells.
+Should be used as a bonus_passive.
+The number can be 1 or 2 for the unupgraded or upgraded version respectively.
+- Metronome: Uses a random spell.
+The number can be 1 or 2 for the unupgraded or upgraded version respectively.
+- CanceledQueuedInput: Unknown.
+It is used by some set bonuses that trigger a similar effect to Second Wind, like the Fighter item set.
+- ChangeTile: Replaces the targeted tile.
+Takes an ident

 #### Hit effects
 - NextAttacKBonusRange: Increases the range of the next hit.
 - ApplyToSourceOnKill: This is a special effect that applies an effect to the user when it kills something.
 Defined as a list just like regular effects are.
+- NextActionLuckUp: The number corresponds to the luck gained until next hit.
 - NextAttackSpecialCrit: Has special effects the next time an attack crits.
 Used by Gamble.
 This effect can either use a simple number or be treated as a dictionary.
   - extra_coins_per_stack(num)
   - crit_multiplier_bonus(num)